cup season is live · 16 real drills · timed for the tournament take the kick →

 Download Supermoo.

 Dracu-Moo has a chalkboard.
 One line for every hour you sit without moving.
 Every time you move, I cross one out.
-He retreats.
-He always comes back, because your chair is very comfortable and he is very patient.
+Dracu-Moo retreats, then comes back, because your chair is very comfortable and Dracu-Moo is very patient.
 So is Moo.
 I'll remind you when it's time.
 You just show up.

 Free to download · No account · No personal data